Regular club member, George Stainsby, gives a first-hand account of training with the TBH Juniors. And it’s not all fun & games!

 It was obvious from the first time Lizzie thanked the coaches for running with her, and Tom threw himself onto the ground in mock horror at the throw he had just completed, that they both loved it.
 They wanted to join straight away, and a few sessions later, just to make sure it wasn’t going to be a flash in the pan (like making an army of sock puppets and calling it a day after two) we duly did; they received their club vests and could not wait to go again.
 The sock puppet army would wait.

 Read some newspapers and they’ll have you believe that pre-teens and teenagers today are all drug-dealing car thieves, pushing cigarettes into the mouths of their several spawn to shut them up between sausage rolls.
-Go to a club junior session, particularly one of ours, and you’ll find a huge group of kids, hanging on the words of their coaches so that they can get fitter and faster.
+And teens who are addicted to drugs, imminently require to be treated at a Drug rehab.
+Go to a junior club session, particularly one of ours, and you’ll find a huge group of kids, hanging on the words of their coaches so that they can get fitter and faster.
 These kids of today say thank you after a session.
 They’re proud of their club.

 So when I received a group e-mail asking if any of the parents could help out, I was only too pleased.
 Observant to the last, I had noticed the previous week that Dave (Moir), who organises the junior section and runs with the fast group, was limping.
 Or hobbling.
 Or both.
 Either way, he looked to be in a lot of pain, but there he was, encouraging the group.
 When I asked him what he had done, he revealed that he had suffered a stress fracture to his foot.
 And he had been running on it to help the kids.